-The inventory of fused quartz is one of the big issues today because availability has a direct impact on timely shipping.
-Many major raw material suppliers, including Momentive, Philips, Heraeus, and Qsil, often have long lead times and steep minimum orders.
-A certified distributor, such as TGP, serves as a critical middleman to the market by stocking raw material in-house, with no minimum order requirements
+The inventory of fused quartz is one of the big issues today because availability has a direct impact on timely shipping; Many major raw material suppliers, including Momentive, Heraeus and Qsil, often have long lead times and steep minimum orders.
+A certified distributor, such as TGP, serves as a critical supplier to the market by stocking raw material in-house, with no minimum order requirements

-Founded in 1990, Technical Glass Products is a nationwide fabricator and distributor of fused quartz and borosilicate glass.
-The firm prides itself in offering a comprehensive raw quartz inventory, technical product assistance, and its capabilities of meeting the industry’s most stringent standards and tolerances.
+Founded in 1990, Technical Glass Products is a nationwide fabricator and distributor of fused quartz glass.
+Technical Glass prides itself in offering a comprehensive raw quartz inventory, technical product assistance, and its capabilities of meeting the industry’s most stringent standards and tolerances.

 For more information, contact Technical Glass Products, 881 Callendar Blvd., Painesville, OH 44077; Phone: (440) 639-6399; Fax: (440) 639-1292; Email: [email protected]; Visit the web site: www.technicalglass.com.